colbyhall/newport_odin/README.md

 # Newport
 Newport is a modular game engine built in odin for odin.
 It is designed to be easily extendable and easy to use.

+## Features
+* Modular setup for easy extension.
+Also allows for select parts to be used alone.
+* GL Rendering
+* Asset Manager

 ## Setup
 1. Clone the repo into a desired folder
 ```sh